peter-fu/play-shiro/README.md

 This is a very simple integration between Apache Shiro, an authorization and authentication platform, and Play 2.0.

+### WARNING

+This is in no way production level code.
+It is proof of concept and maintained only out of idle interest; it may give you a leg up if you're already tasked with integration, but it is not going to help you if you want a turnkey authentication system.
+If that's what you're looking for, I recommend you use SecureSocial or Play-Authenticate.

+### Starting

 To start the application, check the project out from Github, make sure you have Play 2.0 installed, then type

     play run